drivechain-old/testing/README.md

 worked out correctly you will see your `sidechain` withdraw deposited into the `mainchain` bitcoin address that you specified.

-Generated enough blocks on the `mainchain` to get your block height over 400, and you should see that the 3 BTC minus a fee has been deposited back into your mainchain address.
+Generate enough blocks on the `mainchain` to get your block height over 400, and you should see that the 3 BTC minus a fee has been deposited back into your mainchain address.

 ![](SidechainWithdrawWorked.png)

+If you received the 3 (~2.9) BTC withdraw from the mainchain, thats it, it worked.

 Testing (automated) TODO
 ------------------------